clustermin/fastcron/src/content/docs/cron-job-org-alternative.md

 Cron-job.org is a free cronjob service that allows you to run cronjobs from every minute to once a year.

+> FastCron and Cron-job.org developers are actively working on their products, so some information may be outdated.
+Please email me at support@fastcron.com if you have any feedback.

 ## Free cronjobs service

 Both FastCron and Cron-job.org have a free plan.